Sightless: Plot

-Following a brutal attack in a parking lot, violinist Ellen Ashland wakes up in hospital to learn that she has been blinded.
-During her recuperation at the hospital she receives a phone call from her brother, who says he has found an apartment for her.
+Following a brutal attack in a parking lot, violinist Ellen Ashland wakes up in the hospital to learn that she has been blinded.
+During her recuperation at the hospital, she receives a phone call from her brother, who says he has found an apartment for her.
 Ellen wakes in her new apartment with no memory of having travelled there.
 Clayton, a nurse her brother has hired, arrives to care for her as she begins to adjust to life without sight.

 From one of her windows Ellen can feel a breeze and hear traffic below.
 But she can’t hear any sounds from the other window in her living room.
 When she questions Clayton, he says the window just has thicker glass.

 One night, Ellen hears the voice of a woman in distress; she initially believes the woman is in her apartment, but then realises the noise is coming through the vent from the adjoining apartment.
 The following morning, she goes next door and puts up a sticky note on her neighbor's door asking her to join her for tea.

 Later that day, her neighbor shows up and introduces herself as Lana.
 Ellen is suspicious of Lana as she seems scared to talk.
 Lana tries to leave Ellen's apartment but when Ellen tries to stop her she touches Lana's face and is alarmed to feel a wound with stitches.
 Lana reacts by whispering "trust no one," and then flees Ellen's apartment upon the arrival of her abusive husband, Russo.

 Ellen contacts Detective Bryce (the officer working on her assault case) who sends Officer Neiman to check on Lana; he confirms she is okay and does not have any recent wounds.
 Ellen expresses her concerns to Clayton but he tells her that he has met Lana, that she seems unhinged, and Ellen should not worry about her.

 Later that day Ellen is standing near her door when she hears footsteps.
 At first she thinks it's Lana and begins to apologize to her for the misunderstanding, but it’s Russo, who warns her to stay away from his wife, and says he will be talking to the building management about her.

 A few moments later Clayton arrives and a frantic Ellen tells him that Russo has threatened her.
 Angry and protective, Clayton says he will talk to Russo, but Ellen stops him.
 Then Clayton hints that he has feelings for her but when he confesses this, Ellen turns him down and he leaves dejected.